omnipy.shared.enums.display

 DarkBackground |

-Specifies whether the background color of the output is dark or light. |
+Specify whether the output background is dark or light. |

 DisplayColorSystem |